jtsteinbach/sandbox/README.md

 **Solo project, straight line.** `sb init`, then work / `sb status` / `sb save` in a loop.
 Add a pre-save syntax gate (`sb test new pre-save 10-syntax`) on day one.

-**Safe experiment.** `sb branch spike && sb switch spike`, hack with saves as checkpoints.
+**Safe experiment.** `sb branch spike && sb switch spike` — the branch already holds your folder as its first save, so there is nothing to set up.
+Hack with saves as checkpoints.
 If it works: `sb switch main && sb merge spike`.
 If it doesn't: switch back and never merge.

 **"I broke it ten minutes ago."** `sb diff` to see the damage; `sb undo -p <file>` to reclaim one file from the last save; `sb undo` to revert the whole last save.